bicycleboy/nsw-fuel-api-client/README.md

 ## Why

-Allows an application, such as home assistant, to integrate data from the [Fuel Check API](https://api.nsw.gov.au/Product/Index/22).
+Allows an application, such as home assistant, to integrate data from the [NSW Fuel Check API](https://api.nsw.gov.au/Product/Index/22).

 ## What